-We recommend doing these intense workouts three to four days a week.
+I recommend doing these intense workouts three to four days a week.
 Be sure to give your body at least one day of rest in between each session.

 Exercises the Pros Do to Improve Speed, Endurance, and Agility

-We have divided these exercises into three separate HIIT workouts that you can do each week.
+I have divided these exercises into three separate HIIT workouts that you can do each week.
 Because they are so intense, you must give your body plenty of time to rest and recover.
 As well as a description of how to do each exercise, there is a link to a youtube video showing you how to do each training activity as well.